-You’ve heard it before, that exercise is good for your overall health.
-One of the best ways to do exercise is to make it a priority, Here at Sue Walker Dentistry, a dentist in Milwaukee OR, we like to say exercise is a lot like brushing your teeth.
-Make it part of your routine for optimal health.
+You’ve heard it before: exercise is good for your overall health.
+Here at Sue Walker Dentistry, a dentist in Milwaukee OR, we like to say that exercise is a lot like brushing your teeth– make it part of your daily routine!

 But what about when our teeth have work done to them?
 Is it a good idea to exercise then?
 If you have had your wisdom teeth or third molars removed, this may be one of the rare instances where you should take a break from your regular exercise routine.

 Getting you wisdom teeth removed is considered oral surgery, which means that complications can arise if you do not allow your mouth to properly heal.
-If you enjoy exercising, after a surgery you may be chopping at the bit right after any type of surgery, but it is important to take proper measures.
-This will ensure a speedy recovery.
-If you are an avid athlete or plan on engaging in exercise shortly after having your teeth removed, here are tips for you.
+If you enjoy exercising you may be eager to go– even after surgery!
+But using caution in terms of post-surgery exercise will ensure a speedy and uncomplicated recovery.

-Depending on the type of surgery and the method you get done, will depend on the type of exercise you can do.
+The type of surgery typically determines the type of exercise you can do.
 If you were sedated during your procedure, you may not want to do much movement; you most likely will feel tired for the day and hours after the procedure.
 For your safety it is important to listen to your body.
-Some side effects to watch out for are lethargy and numbness.
-So be carful with the exercises you choose.
+Some side effects to watch out for are lethargy and numbness– this is a clear sign to let your body rest!

-These side effects of almost all oral surgery can make exercise a little more challenging.
-Dr. Sue Chadwick Walker, recommends that you wait at least 24 hours after wisdom teeth removal to allow full recovery before you do any type of exercise.
-The gum area and sockets where the teeth were extracted may bleed for many hours after a surgery.
-And it is important to allow full recovery.
+For instance, Dr. Sue recommends that you wait at least 24 hours after wisdom teeth removal to allow full recovery before you do any type of exercise.
+The gum area and sockets where the teeth were extracted may bleed for many hours after a surgery, and it is important to allow full recovery.

-After any type of surgery, it is a good idea to do an Exercise that is extremely low-impact.
-This is because your mouth will feel the impact from high impact movements.
-And it will feel the brunt of this types of movement.
+After any type of surgery, it is a good idea to do an exercise that is extremely low-impact.
+This is because your mouth will feel high impact movements, which can effect healing.
 Even if the bleeding has stopped and the pain is minimal, choose a low-impact activity like yoga, stretching, or light strength training that can bring your heart rate up without the jarring force of intense exercise.